 CRAISE F(R)INTON KIRK

-A glance at any Big L Fab Forty* reveals that many of the frequently-played records on the offshore stations never became bestsellers and offshore charts bore little resemblance to the UK nationals.
-It's these lesser-known singles, the ones nobody plays anymore, that always bring back the fondest memories to listeners.
-Notice how many requests on Radio Two's Sound of the Sixties contain messages reiterating the sentiment that, "This record was played regularly on the pirate stations, but I haven't heard it since".
+A glance at any Big L Fab Forty, Caroline Countdown of Sound or City Sixty reveals that offshore radio listings bore little resemblance to UK's sales-based charts.
+Many frequently-played records on the pirate stations, were hits as far as the listeners were concerned, but never became bestsellers.
+It's these lesser-known releases, the ones nobody plays anymore, that always bring back the fondest memories of those much-loved stations.
+The immense popularity of Oldies Project speaks for itself and is reflected in the comments in its guestbook.
+Notice too, how many requests on Radio Two's Saturday morning show Sounds of the Sixties contain messages reiterating the sentiment that, "This was played regularly on the pirate stations, but I haven't heard it since".

-Each of the Radio London DJs had a weekly 'climber' - a disc picked for imminent chart stardom - which were in some cases assigned to them, in others, self-chosen.
-We do not know whether or not Willy Walker chose Craise Finton Kirk as his climber for w/c 23/07/67.
-The single entered the Fab Forty at #31 on 30/07/67, rising the following week to #27, just as the station was forced to close down.
+Each of the Radio London DJs had a weekly 'climber' – a disc touted as his pick for imminent chart stardom, although the records selected from the pile of new releases were not necessarily self-chosen.
+We do not know if Willy Walker (left) chose Craise Finton Kirk as his climber for w/c 23/07/67, or whether the disc was assigned to him.
+The single entered the Fab Forty at #31 on 30/07/67, rising the following week to #27, just as Big L was forced to close down.
+The late Mike Ahern cited Craise Finton Kirk as being on Caroline's 'pay-for-play' list – records that usually appeared in the lower end of the Countdown of Sound.

-I discovered this only when our good friend and Down Under Anorak Correspondent, John Preston, notified me of the existence of the Australian Rock and Roll Hall of Fame.
+This information was unearthed only when our good friend and Down Under Anorak Correspondent, John Preston, notified me of the existence of the Australian Rock and Roll Hall of Fame.
 John did this because one of its inductees is none other than ex-Caroline, Radio England and Britain Radio DJ, Colin Nicol.
 When I visited the site to view Colin's entry, (a very interesting and worthwhile read) I noticed that another Rock and Roll Hall of Fame inductee was a Johnny Young.
-Could this possibly be.....?
-As soon as I read Johnny's entry and saw mention of his having recorded Craise Finton Kirk, I knew that this was our man!
+Could this possibly be..?
+As soon as I read Johnny's entry and saw mention of his having recorded Craise Finton Kirk, I knew that, spelling differences aside, this was our man!

 Born John de Jong in Indonesia in 1945, Johnny Young grew up in Western Australia.
 His first job was as a trainee DJ on Perth Radio, and he began singing with local band, the Nomads.
 Johnny's first two singles were issued in 1965.
 In 1966, he scored huge chart success with the double A-side, Step Back/Cara Lyn (Cara Lyn was an Easybeats' song), which stayed at #1 for several weeks.
 This was followed by a chart-topping EP, Let It Be Me.
-He enjoyed several other hits in Oz before travelling to London in 1967, where he recorded Barry Gibb tracks, including Craise Finton Kirk and Every Christian Lionhearted Man Will Show You – both tracks appearing on the Bee Gees' First album.
-At that time, the Bee Gees' line-up was: Barry Gibb, Maurice Gibb, Robin Gibb, Vince Melouney, and Colin Petersen.
-Their own reading of the song could scarcely be more different to Johnny Young's, in fact one of the Bee Gees' fan sites describes the track as 'sounding as if it was recorded at the turn of the century' – meaning around 1900, presumably.
-Polydor did not issue the Bee Gees' recording as a single.
+He enjoyed several other hits in Oz before travelling to London in 1967, where he recorded Barry Gibb tracks, including Craise Finton Kirk and Every Christian Lionhearted Man Will Show You – both songs from on the Bee Gees' First album (The full title on the album, but not on the Johnny Young single, is Craise Finton Kirk Royal Academy Of Arts).
+At that time, the Bee Gees' line-up was: Barry Gibb, Maurice Gibb, Robin Gibb, Vince Melouney and Colin Petersen.
+Their own reading of the song could scarcely be more different to Johnny Young's, in fact one of the Bee Gees' fan sites describes the track as 'sounding as if it was recorded at the turn of the century' – presumably meaning around 1900.
+Polydor did not issue the Bee Gees' own version as a single.

-Johnny's version of Craise Finton Kirk may have achieved only offshore chart action in the UK, but a month after the closure of all our sea-based stations with the exception of Caroline, the single hit #14 in Melbourne and #29 in Sydney.
+Johnny's take on Craise Finton Kirk may have achieved only offshore chart action in the UK, but a month after the closure of all our sea-based stations with the exception of Caroline, the single hit #14 in Melbourne and #29 in Sydney.

-There has been some confusion in the UK over the spelling of Johnny's name, which resulted in him being allocated two separate entries in the Record Collector Rare Record Price Guide, as both Johnny and 'Johnnie' Young.
-The British-recorded Craise Finton Kirk and its follow-up, Every Christian Lionhearted Man, both had UK release (not surprisingly) on Polydor, the same label as
+Some confusion in the UK over the spelling of Johnny's name resulted in him being allocated two separate entries in the Record Collector Rare Record Price Guide, as both Johnny and 'Johnnie' Young.
+The British-recorded Craise Finton Kirk and its follow-up, Every Christian Lionhearted Man were both issued in the UK (not surprisingly) on Polydor, the same label as

 the Bee Gees.

 Both came out in 1967 with the artist's name spelt 'Johnnie'.
 However, two of the previous Oz hits, the 1966 smash Step Back/Cara Lyn and 1967 success, Lady, were also released in the UK in '67 on Decca, with a further single issued in '68 on RCA.
-A possible explanation for this variation of the name-spelling could be the contractual complexities of two record companies both wanting to release Johnny Young singles simultaneously.
+Step Back was Fab 40 climber on January 22nd 67.
+A possible explanation for the variation of the name-spelling could be that the contractual complexities of two record companies both wanting to release Johnny Young singles simultaneously.

 In 1969, Johnny began carving a successful songwriting career.
 As well as a number of hits for Oz recording artists, he penned Here Comes the Star for Herman's Hermits.
-During the Seventies and Eighties, Johnny found further fame as the compere of a TV talent show called 'Young Talent Time', which launched the careers of many youthful stars, including Tina Arena and Danni Minogue.
-Information about the show and Johnny's successful school of music, can be found on his web site.
+During the Seventies and Eighties, Johnny found further fame as the compere of his own TV talent show called 'Young Talent Time', which launched the careers of many youthful stars, including Tina Arena and Danni Minogue.

-For chart aficionados, John Preston discovered a superb site, the Oz Net Music Chart which lists the #1 hits for Oz, UK and the US for each week of each year from 1956 to present.
-Checking out the year 1966, we find Johnny Young holding the top Oz position for five weeks from Oct 22nd to Nov 19th with the double A-side Step Back/Cara Lyn.
+For chart aficionados, John Preston discovered a superb site, the Oz Net Music Chart which listed the #1 hits for Oz, UK and the US for each week of each year from 1956 to present.
+In 1966, Johnny Young can be found holding the top Oz position for five weeks from Oct 22nd to Nov 19th with the double A-side Step Back/Cara Lyn.
 He then knocked himself off the #1 spot with his Let It Be Me EP, which remained at the top till Dec 10th when he was ousted by the Easybeats' Friday On My Mind.
-The Oz Net Music Chart webmaster has taken the trouble to compile a 1966 Top Thirty, based on chart performances in all three countries.
+The Oz Net Music Chart webmaster took the trouble to compile a 1966 Top Thirty, based on chart performances in all three countries.
 Johnny Young holds position #22 with Step Back/Cara Lyn, beating both the Supremes' You Can't Hurry Love, (#25) and the Monkees' I'm A Believer (#29).

-LINKS: (NB many links originally appearing in this article have had to be removed as the websites no longer exist)
+WEBMASTER NOTES and LINKS: (NB unfortunately, many links originally appearing in this article have had to be removed because the websites no longer exist)

-A clip from the German programme Beat Club shows Dave Lee Travis introducing Johnny Young miming to Craise Finton Kirk .
-And Johnny is followed immediately by the Bee Gees themselves at number one with Massachusetts!
-It's likely that nobody at the Beat Club had realised that the Bee Gees sang on both recordings.
+A clip from the German programme Beat Club shows Dave Lee Travis introducing Johnny Young miming to Craise Finton Kirk.
+Johnny is followed immediately by the Bee Gees themselves at number one with Massachusetts!
+Did anyone at the Beat Club realise that the Bee Gees sang on both recordings?

-The compilation CD Step Back With Johnny Young and Kompany contains all Johnny's singles, including his earlier Fab 40 climber from January 67, Step Back.
+The compilation CD Step Back With Johnny Young and Kompany contains all Johnny's singles, including his Fab 40 climber from January 22nd 67, Step Back.
+The album is available as MP3 downloads from Amazon.

 FEEDBACK